-Ube’s mild taste makes it an easy entry point into Filipino cooking, so take the opportunity to try out new flavors.
-Get dinner on the table quickly with these easy and satisfying Pinoy Pork BBQ skewers — a popular Filipino street food that’ll please adults and kids alike — served with a side of green mango slaw.
-And whip up a batch of banana ketchup.
-It’s perfectly seasoned with garlic, jalapeno, allspice and turmeric to add Filipino flavor to hot dogs, burgers, chicken or pork (and make all your BBQ dreams come true).
+Ube’s mild taste makes the perfect entry point into Filipino cooking, so take the opportunity to try out new flavors.
+Get dinner on the table quickly with these easy and satisfying Pinoy Pork BBQ skewers.
+A popular Filipino street food that’ll please both adults and kids alike, these barbecue kabobs flavored by crushed red pepper, garlic powder, smoked paprika and coarse black pepper taste delicious served with a side of bright and fresh green mango slaw seasoned with fresh cilantro, sea salt, and a dash of cayenne pepper for some heat.

 Exploring Filipino cuisine helps you to enjoy ube as more than just a trend, and who knows — you just might find your family’s new favorite meal!